Homotopy theory of Moore flows (III): Globular naturalization and carrier

 \bpf Let $\Omega_{\nu_0}$ be the set of execution paths $\gamma$ such that the number of copies of $c_{\nu_0}$ in the carrier of $\gamma$ does not exceed the length of the carrier of $\gamma_\infty$.
 Suppose that $\gamma_\infty$ is not in the interior of $\Omega_{\nu_0}$.
-Since $\P^{top}X_\lambda$ is sequential, being $\Delta$-generated, there exists a sequence $(\gamma_n)_{n\geq 0}$ of the complement of $\Omega_{\nu_0}$ converging to $\gamma_\infty$.
+Since $\PA^{top}X_\lambda$ is sequential, being $\Delta$-generated, there exists a sequence $(\gamma_n)_{n\geq 0}$ of the complement of $\Omega_{\nu_0}$ converging to $\gamma_\infty$.
 By Theorem~\ref{diagonal-execution}, the set $\{\carrier(\gamma_n)\mid n\geq 0\}$ is finite.
 Thus by extracting a subsequence, one can suppose that the sequence of carriers $(\carrier(\gamma_n))_{n\geq 0}$ is constant, write for all $n\geq 0$.
 The integer $N$ is strictly greater than the length of $\carrier(\gamma_\infty)$ since $[c_{\nu_{1}},\dots,c_{\nu_{N}}]$ contains strictly more copies of $c_{\nu_0}$ than the length of $\carrier(\gamma_\infty)$ by definition of $\Omega_{\nu_0}$.
 The sequence $(\gamma_n)_{n\geq 0}$ converges also pointwise to $\gamma_\infty$.
-Thus, $\carrier(\gamma_\infty)$ consists of a concatenation of sequences $S_{\nu_{n}}$ for $1\leq n\leq N$ where either $S_{\nu_{n}} = [c_{\nu_{n}}]$ or $S_{\nu_{n}}$ is a nonempty finite sequence of globular cells intersecting $\de c_{\nu_{n}}$.
+Thus, $\carrier(\gamma_\infty)$ consists of a concatenation of sequences $S_{\nu_{n}}$ for $1\leqslant n\leqslant N$ where either $S_{\nu_{n}} = [c_{\nu_{n}}]$ or $S_{\nu_{n}}$ is a nonempty finite sequence of globular cells intersecting $\de c_{\nu_{n}}$.
 This implies that the length of $\carrier(\gamma_\infty)$ is strictly greater than itself: contradiction.
 We deduce that $\gamma_\infty$ is in the interior of $\Omega_{\nu_0}$.
 Hence the existence of the open neighborhood. \epf

 Corollary~\ref{bounded0} proves the existence of an open neighborhood $\Omega$ in the $\Delta$-kelleyfication of the compact-open topology.
 The latter topology contains more open subsets than the compact-open topology.
-The proof of \cite[Theorem~5.18]{Moore2} implies that $\Omega$ can even be taken in the compact-open topology when $\mathcal{P}=\mathcal{G}$.
+The proof of \cite[Theorem~5.18]{Moore2} implies that $\Omega$ can even be taken in the compact-open topology when $\mathcal{P}=\mathcal{G}$ by using the formula of \cite[page~197]{Moore2}.
+Because of Proposition~\ref{impossible}, the formula of \cite[page~197]{Moore2} does not necessarily provide anymore an open of the compact-open topology for the case $\mathcal{P} = \mathcal{M}$.
+We do not know whether the formula of \cite[page~197]{Moore2} could provide in some cases an open subset of the $\Delta$-kelleyfication of the compact-open topology, which could supply an alternative proof of Corollary~\ref{bounded0}.